Bobby Garrett: College career

+Professional career

-The Cleveland Browns selected Garrett with the first overall pick of the 1954 NFL draft, and signed him to a contract of $15,000 a year with a $5,000 signing bonus, which at the time was a record contract for a rookie.
+The Cleveland Browns selected Garrett with the first overall pick of the 1954 NFL draft.
+The Browns signed him to a contract of $15,000 a year with a $5,000 signing bonus, which at the time was a record contract for a rookie.
 Cleveland traded Garrett to the Green Bay Packers before he arrived in Cleveland, apparently because Garrett's required military service did not fit in with the Browns' plans.
 Garrett appeared in 9 games in 1954 as the Packers' second-string quarterback, completing 15 of 30 passes.
 Garrett then served two years in the Air Force, after which Cleveland re-acquired him from Green Bay.
 Garrett never played a game for the Browns.
 He resigned from pro football during the 1957 season.

+Personal life

 Garrett stuttered.
 One of his teammates on the Packers stated that he had difficulty calling plays in the huddle, but a Stanford sportswriter disputes this, pointing out that his stutter was not an issue at Stanford.